Drayage in ecommerce is exceptionally critical.

 The factors above will help you understand what your bills are made up of so you can dispute unnecessary charges when needed.

-But if you’re getting sticker shock, don’t worry — there are ways to minimize your drayage fees, much like how you can reduce costs for your ecommerce business by using automation, a digital business card, and so on.
+But if you’re getting sticker shock, don’t worry — there are ways to minimise your drayage fees, much like how you can reduce costs for your ecommerce business by using automation, a digital business card, and so on.

 When you’re choosing a drayage carrier, consider these factors to make sure you’re getting great service for what you’re paying: